valeriocaporalix/world-vat-validator-vcx/README.md

 VatValidator.foundPrefix('Country Name');
 ```

-- _NEW_ Now new generate method available, input required is only country prefix, it will return a random VAT validated number.
+- (NEW) Now new method available, country prefix input is required, it will return a random VAT validated number.

 ```js
 VatValidator.generate('Country Prefix');